Trevor Croly: Drogheda United

-However their yo yo existence was confirmed when they were again relegated at the end of the 1995–96 League of Ireland season.
+However they were again relegated at the end of the 1995–96 League of Ireland season.

 St Patrick's Athletic

 Despite overtures from Finn Harps and Derry City Croly signed for Brian Kerr and made his debut against ŠK Slovan Bratislava in Richmond Park's first ever European game in a 1996–97 UEFA Cup tie.
 He kept his place in Bratislava as Pats lost 1–0 to bow out 5–3 on aggregate.
 He made his domestic debut for Pats scoring the winner in a FAI League Cup tie at Shelbourne the following month.
 His league debut was at Dundalk on the opening day of the 1996–97 League of Ireland season.

 The following season after battling through injury Croly wearing the number 12 jersey was a revelation playing a holding role in front of the back four.
 The season ended in glory as Pats memorably won the league in the last game in Kilkenny.
 Pats then drew Glasgow Celtic in the 1998–99 UEFA Champions League qualifiers.
 Pats drew 0–0 at Celtic Park with Croly coming off the bench with 4 minutes left.
 The following week at Tolka Park he was an unused substitute.

 Days after the disappointment of losing to Celtic St Pats were involved in a 4 team tournament at Lansdowne Road.
 The Carlsberg Trophy pitted them against Liverpool with Croly appearing as a substitute in a 3–2 defeat.
 In the next game against S.S.
 Lazio the next day he again appeared as a substitute as a tired St Pats lost 4–1.

 That season Croly proved his versatility by filling in at right full after Willie Burke got injured early in the season.
 He also alternated as a right wing back.

 He played twice against FC Zimbru Chișinău as Pats were thrashed 10–0 on aggregate in the 1999–2000 UEFA Champions League qualifying round.

 As the club captain under Pat Dolan his versatility proved inspirational especially in the 2001–02 League of Ireland season where Croly was ever present playing all 33 league games.

 Croly played all 4 games in the 2002 UEFA Intertoto Cup as Pats beat HNK Rijeka on away goals and then went out to K.A.A.
 Gent on away goals.

 In 2002, he signed a three-year deal but despite this his career at Richmond Park ended at the end of the 2002–03 League of Ireland Premier Division season after seven seasons and 9 European appearances.